-Heart, the fist sized organ is made of muscles, chambers, valves and blood vessels.
-Any malfunctions or damages to any part of the heart impart the heart functions.
-Most of us think about a heart attack when we talk about heart diseases.
-Heart is prone to many problems and encounters many diseases.
-In most cases, accumulation of plaques causes heart / cardiac diseases.
-Being a complicated organ, the surgical procedures to treat the cardiac diseases are literally complicated.
+The heart is a fist sized organ made of muscles, chambers, valves and blood vessels.
+Any malfunctions or damage to any part of the heart imparts its functions.
+Most of us think about a heart attack when we talk about heart diseases, but the heart is prone to many problems and potential diseases.
+In most cases, accumulation of plaques causes heart/cardiac diseases.
+With the heart being a complicated organ, surgical procedures to treat cardiac diseases are itself complicated.
 Here is the brief information about different types of cardiac diseases.

 Types of Cardiac Diseases

 Buildup of plaque in the arteries of the heart is termed as coronary artery disease.
 The deposits of cholesterol in the arteries cause blockages.
 The arteries which have soft and smooth heads with elastic body are narrowed and made rigid.
 The rigidity restricts the blood flow and lead to oxygen starvation.
 The vessels are inflamed and may even result with clotting of blood.
 So, the heart could not pump the nutrients properly.

 Heart blockage emerges as one of the cardiac diseases as an outcome of sedentary lifestyle.
 This condition is treated by medications as well as surgery.